engineersunit/microservice-microprofile-helidon/README.md

 ```

 Class Data Sharing (CDS) Archive
-Also included in the custom image is a Class Data Sharing (CDS) archive that improves your applicationÃ¢â‚¬â„¢s startup
+Also included in the custom image is a Class Data Sharing (CDS) archive that improves your application startup
 performance and in-memory footprint.
 You can learn more about Class Data Sharing in the JDK documentation.

 The CDS archive increases your image size to get these performance optimizations.
 It can be of significant size (tens of MB).
 The size of the CDS archive is reported at the end of the build output.

-If youÃ¢â‚¬â„¢d rather have a smaller image size (with a slightly increased startup time) you can skip the creation of the CDS
+If you rather have a smaller image size (with a slightly increased startup time) you can skip the creation of the CDS
 archive by executing your build like this:

 ```